By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Global Entry is one of five services in the US Government’s Trusted Traveler Program, which aims to make it quicker and simpler for people to move into and out of the US, as well as between its states.
 Its services most relevant to international travelers are Global Entry and TSA PreCheck.

-The latter lets people transiting through US airports access fast-track security lanes which don’t require them to take off belts, shoes, or jackets, or to remove laptops and liquids of less than 100ml from their luggage.
+TSA PreCheck lets people departing from US airports access fast-track security lanes which don’t require them to take off belts, shoes, or light jackets, or to remove laptops and liquids of less than 100ml from their luggage.
 Only US citizens and US permanent residents can apply for TSA PreCheck as a standalone service.
-Citizens of partner countries who are enrolled in the NEXUS or SENTRI Trusted Traveler programs can also participate in TSA PreCheck.
+Citizens of partner countries who are enrolled in the NEXUS or SENTRI Trusted Traveler programs may also have the ability to participate in TSA PreCheck.

 And both foreigners and US citizens get TSA PreCheck membership as part of the package when they join Global Entry.
 This means they can not only move through US airports faster on arrival, but also during departure from US airports on domestic or international flights.